aliireza/ddio-bench/experiments/pkt-rate/README.md

 Unfortunately, it is not possible to generate+transfer packets at very low and very high rates within one pipeline.
 Therefore, we generate low-rate `pcap` files for different packet sizes and then replay them at different rates.

 `make generate` create a pcap file for 1500-B packets.
-Afterwards, you can use `make run` to run the experiments.
+Afterward, you can use `make run` to run the experiments.
 NPF automatically generates the output as CSVs and PDFs.

 **Note that you should tune `REPLAY_TIMING` variable if you are generating/using a different pcap file.**